terra-money/classic-core/docs/concepts/validator/validator-faq.md

 ### What is a validator?

 The Terra Protocol is based on Tendermint, which relies on a set of [validators](./overview.md) to secure the network.
 The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
-They must also participate in governance by voting on proposals.
+They must also participate in on-procotol treasury governance by voting on budget programs.
 Validators are weighted according to their total stake.

 ### What is 'staking'?